longjl1/TabPet/docs/behavior-model.md

 - [2025-05-20] wrote down a small heuristic for state decay, patrol cadence, and when the pet should settle into a nap.

 - [2025-05-23] wrote down a small heuristic for state decay, patrol cadence, and when the pet should settle into a nap.

+- [2025-05-25] wrote down a small heuristic for state decay, patrol cadence, and when the pet should settle into a nap.